-5.24 A statutory site notice and written confirmation of display is also necessary for other types of applications, for example:
+5.27 A statutory site notice and written confirmation of display is also necessary for other types of applications, for example:

-- applications in a Conservation Area and for Listed Building Consent; - proposals that are a "departure" from the Local Plan, the Council's planning policy document and; - proposals that require an Environmental Assessment or those that affect a public right of way.
+- applications in a Conservation Area and for Listed Building Consent; - proposals that are a "departure" from the Local Plan; and, - proposals that require an Environmental Assessment or those that affect a public right of way.

 Site notices are displayed for at least seven days and people have 21 days to respond, in a similar manner to written notification.
 There is also a legal requirement, in certain circumstances, for the Council to advertise certain applications in the local press.
-Examples of these applications include: all those in Conservation Areas or affecting Listed Buildings; applications for ten or more houses or developments of over 1000m; departures from the Local Plan and; developments that may affect those other than immediate neighbours.
+Examples of these applications include all those in Conservation Areas or affecting Listed Buildings; applications for ten or more houses or developments of over 1000m2; departures from the Local Plan and; developments that may affect those other than immediate neighbours.

-5.25 Applications for Lawful Development Certificates for an Existing Use or Development will also be publicised on the Council's website and representations can be made electronically in the same way as with a planning application.
+5.28 Applications for Lawful Development Certificates for an Existing Use or Development will also be publicised on the Council's website and representations can be made electronically in the same way as with a planning application.